Just an hour east of downtown San Francisco, a sleeping giant has awakened to the delight of wine tourists eager to discover someplace “new”.

 Set in the lush green pastures of eastern Contra Costa County, Hannah Nicole Vineyards is a picturesque destination for wine lovers and a dream-come-true for founders Neil and Glenda Cohn.

 From its very first note, San Francisco Bay's R & B Cellars has delivered premium wines infused with the musical passion of its owners, Barbara and Kevin Brown.

 Boasting stunning views of the San Francisco skyline from its location in a converted 40,000-square-foot airport hangar, Rock Wall Wine Company offers an exciting way to discover distinctive California wines

 Known far and wide for fabulous Zinfandel, the popular winery opened its dynamic new tasting room just off the town’s main square.
-Rosenblum Cellars can also be enjoyed in Alameda, CA.
+Rosenblum Cellars can also be enjoyed in Oakland, CA.

 In 2010, a group of San Franciscans, led by winemaker Bryan Kane, started The Winery SF in a former 20,000-squarefoot naval hangar on Treasure Island right below San Francisco’s Bay Bridge.

 Executive Hotel Vintage Court's stylish yet cozy lobby, complete with a wood-burning fireplace, to its 106 rooms, each named for a nearby Napa or Sonoma Valley winery, the unique and historic boutique hotel exudes wine country charm.

 Stylish, friendly, and situated in an unbeatable location within blocks of Union Square and Chinatown in San Francisco, Galleria Park provides an ideal urban oasis for the business-minded and pleasure seeker alike.